 All graduate students receive a tuition waiver.
-The stipend for Ph.D. students for 2021-2022 is \$25,000 and the stipend for MSLS students is \$4,000.
+The stipend for Ph.D. students for 2022-2023 is \$27,657; this amount increases to \$28,707 the semester following successful completion of the Preliminary Examination.
+The stipend for MSLS students is \$4,000.
 Stipend support and tuition waivers are contingent upon remaining in good academic standing and making satisfactory progress towards completion of the student's dissertation or thesis, as judged by the student's Major Professor and Advisory Committee.
+All students are responsible for paying any fees assessed by the university.